not-brajesh/video-threat-detection/README.md

 ## 🧠 Final Summary

-This repository represents a **fully functional Phase 1 pipeline**, completed within **3 days**, with a strong foundation for future development and real-world Vision-Language Model integration.
+This repository represents a **fully functional Phase 1 pipeline**, completed within **three days**, with a strong and scalable foundation for future development and real-world Vision-Language Model integration.